The organ masterclasses will be held by Prof. Jürgen Essl (Musikhochschule Stuttgart), Prof. Jeremy Joseph (Musikhochschule Wien) and

 Students have the opportunity to participate in the Joseph Gabler competition at the end of ISAM.

-Suggested repertoire in 2019: 30-min recital free program, including one composition by Georg Muffat, Johann Kaspar Kerll or one of Johann Pachelbel’s Aria with Variations from „Hexachordum Apollinis“.
+Suggested repertoire in 2023: 30-min recital free program, including one composition by Georg Muffat, Johann Kaspar Kerll or one of Johann Pachelbel’s Aria with Variations from „Hexachordum Apollinis“.

-The 8th Joseph-Gabler Organ Competition is scheduled for Wednesday, August 7, 2019.
-The top two or three winners will be awarded prizes per decision of the international jury.
-The First Prize Winner of Joseph Gabler Prize will recieve further invitations and concert engagements.
+The 11th Joseph-Gabler Organ Competition is scheduled on Wednesday, August 2, 2023.
+The top two or three winners are awarded prizes per decision of the international jury.

 |Jürgen Essl, organist and composer|